saleandro/songkick-wp-plugin/readme.txt

 Tested up to: 3.2.1
 Stable tag: 0.9.2

-This plugin lets you display upcoming events for a Songkick user, artist, or metro area on your WordPress blog.
+This plugin lets you display upcoming events for a Songkick user, artist, venue, or metro area on your WordPress blog.
 It can be used as a widget or shortcode.

 == Description ==

-This plugin lets you display upcoming events for a Songkick user, artist, or metro area on your WordPress blog.
+This plugin lets you display upcoming events for a Songkick user, artist, venue, or metro area on your WordPress blog.

 Events can be displayed by adding the Songkick widget to your template, or by adding the shortcode [songkick_concerts_and_festivals] anywhere in your blog.

 = Features =

 *   Upcoming events for an artist
+*   Upcoming events for a venue
 *   Upcoming events for a user
 *   Upcoming events for a metro area.
 A metro area is a city or a collection of cities that Songkick uses to notify users of concerts near them.
 *   Widget or shortcode format
-*   Show events for multiple artists, users, or metro areas.
+*   Show events for multiple artists, users, venues, or metro areas.

 = Requirements =